LaneSawyerT/charlixcx-merch/TESTING.md

 -   ## [Pep8 validation](http://pep8online.com/)
    There was some trouble given over the length of some lines of code.
 But when I shortened them it gave the error of 'SyntaxError: EOL while scanning string literal' so I decided to keep the lines longer for functionality and for me its easier to identify problems while working.
 But besides that I didn't have any errors in the python I wrote thankfully.
+Here are some of the passings for my python code below.

    -  ### Initial/final testing
    ![settings pass](/media/pep8/settingspep8.png)